enviodev/docs/docs/HyperIndex/Guides/schema-file.md

 ### Enums

-The schema file also support the use of enum types.
+The schema file also supports the use of enum types.
 An example of an enum definition and usage within the schema is shown below:

 ```graphql
 enum AccountType {